CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageDiskSlot.md

 HasStorageController returns a boolean if a field has been set.

+### SetStorageControllerNil

+`func (o *StorageDiskSlot) SetStorageControllerNil(b bool)`

+ SetStorageControllerNil sets the value for StorageController to be an explicit nil

+### UnsetStorageController
+`func (o *StorageDiskSlot) UnsetStorageController()`

+UnsetStorageController ensures that no value is present for StorageController, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)